-Can Student Loans Be Discharged in Chapter 13?
+Can Student Loans Be Discharged in Chapter 13 Bankruptcy?

 If you owe student loans, this is normally how it works: Your student loan company should file a claim to be paid through your bankruptcy.
 Depending on the amount you owe, you will probably only pay some of that claim back.
-Because student loan balances may be too large to pay in full in just 5 years, you normally will only pay part of the loan through your Chapter 13 plan.
-This means you may still need to make payments on your student loans after your Chapter 13 bankruptcy is over.
+Student loan balances might be too large to pay in full in just five years, so you’ll typically only pay part of the loan through your Chapter 13 plan.
+This means you might still need to make payments on your student loans after your Chapter 13 bankruptcy is over.

 Bankruptcy is complex, and the process can be difficult to navigate without a trusted bankruptcy attorney.
 When making the decision to file for bankruptcy, the experienced attorneys at Flexer Law will guide you through the process with ease and confidence to provide you with the best options.